AzikDeveloper/Azikdev/README.md

 ### NOTE
 This is just a showcase project and it is not ready to create web apps yet.
-I am constantly working on it.